-Unlike the State average for traffic fatalities accounting for just 1% of all recorded crashes, Cape Coral has held a year to year average of about 0.3%, a significant number.
+Unlike the State average for traffic fatalities accounting for just 1% of all recorded crashes, Cape Coral has held a year to year average of about 0.3%, and 2018 drops even lower to around 0.2%.
+This is a significant number.

-Traffic fatalities are further categorized based

-upon the nature of the crash.
+Traffic fatalities are further categorized based upon the nature of the crash.
 Figures 5, 6, 7 and 8 display a comparison of contributing factors for each year.